JesseOlisa/easybank-landing-page-master/README.md

 ### What I learned

-i learnt how to work with multiple background images.
+I learnt how to work with multiple background images.
 Placing one over the other.

 ### Continued development